CLINICAL FELLOWSHIP IN

 and Funding

-This is a 12-month clinical Fellowship dedicated to Cardiac Imaging.
-The Fellowship will start on July 1, 2027 as the academic year runs from July 1st to June 30th.
-The Fellow’s annual salary is CAD $85,564.01 (gross); appropriate taxes are deducted accordingly.
+This is a 12-month clinical Fellowship primarily focused on Cardiac Imaging.
+The Fellowship will start on July 1, 2027, as the academic year runs from July 1st to June 30th.
+The Fellow’s annual salary is in the range of CAD $85,000-87,000 (gross); appropriate taxes are deducted accordingly.
 The grant will be paid directly to the Fellow by the training centre.

 programme structure